sharibanis/spring-boot-upload-csv-files/README.md

 – @Controller annotation indicates that this is a controller.

-– @GetMapping and @PostMapping annotation is for mapping HTTP GET & POST requests onto specific handler methods:
+– @PostMapping annotation is for mapping HTTP POST requests onto specific handler methods:

 POST /upload: uploadFile()

-GET /tutorials: getAllFiles()

 Let’s define the maximum file size that can be uploaded in application.properties as following: